Warehouse storage in Europe

-You should make a designated area for packing items.
+You should also create a designated area where you can pack items.
 While thinking of a good place to put the packing station, try to design it so that goods can come in at one end and finished packages come out the other.
 Think of the order “pick, pack, ship”.
 Pickers bring the items to the packing station, where the goods get packed so they can get shipped away.

 The shipping area

-You should also have a separate area for shipping items.
-Because you need to be able to send a parcel to its customer.
+You should also have a separate area for shipping items, because you need to be able to send a parcel to its customer.
 Once an item has been packed and has the correct shipping label, set it aside.
-You do this, because it is then ready for pickup at any time, but also because you make some space in and around the ship station.
+This creates more space in your packing station and makes it easier for parcel couriers to find them.

-The area you aren’t using now, can still be used for a good cause.
-For example, for your workers and machines to move more freely.
-Or to have more space between the receiving and shipping areas.
-If your online store grows further and further, you might give up this free area and turn it into something else, like an extra packing and shipping station, or an extended area for your high-velocity orders.
+This will (likely) create some free space that you are not using yet.
+Do not think of it as useless, because it can still be useful!
+You could use it to create easy access for your workers and machines.
+It could also be used to generate more space between the receiving and shipping areas.
+If your online store grows even more, you could give up this free area and turn it into something else, like an extra packing and shipping station, or an extended area for your high-velocity orders.

 Frequently Asked Questions

-Here are some frequently asked questions about setting up and organizing your warehouse storage:
+Here are some frequently asked questions about setting up and organizing your warehouse storage space: